mrnkim/generate-social-posts/README.md

 - Upon signing up, you'll receive free credits to index up to 10 hours of video content!

 ### Step 2.
+Create Index and upload/index a video

+- You'll need Index ID for the next step

+### Step 2.
 Start the App Locally

 1. Clone the current repo